 6.1.3 Evaluation

-This solution proposes to use an authorization token exchanged with a L3 UE-to-UE Relay prior to allowing the discovery of UE's IP address/prefix information.
+This solution proposes to use an authorization request with optional token exchanged with a L3 UE-to-UE Relay prior to allowing the discovery of UE's IP address/prefix information.
+This solution ensures that private UE's IP address/prefix information is only exposed to authorized peer UEs.

+The U2U Relay and UE need to support a PC5-S Authorization Request/Accept, with optional authorization token, prior to providing UE's IP address/prefix information to a requesting UE.
+The DNS server logic at the U2U Relay needs to check for IP sharing authorization before returning IP address/prefix information.

+This solution addresses:

+Key Issue #3 (2nd requirement): Authorization in the UE-to-UE Relay Scenario

+Key issue #4 (all requirements): Privacy of information over the UE-to-UE Relay

 Editor's Note: Further evaluation is FFS.

 6.2 Solution #2: Privacy handling for Layer-3 UE-to-UE Relay based on IP routing